ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

             helpButton.comeBack();
         }

 We use the ``Logic.gameState.score`` variable in the ``die()`` function that we declare in MobBase.qml to increase the score by one when the players set a fish free:

 .. code:: qml

             Logic.gameState.score += 1;

-.. rubric:: Managing Game States
-   :name: managing-game-states

-In maroon.qml, we use a :ref:`State <sdk_qtquick_state>` type and
-JavaScript to switch between screens according to the game state.
+In maroon.qml, we use a :ref:`State <sdk_qtquick_state>` type and JavaScript to switch between screens according to the game state.
 The logic.js file contains definitions for the functions.
 To use the functions in a QML file, we import logic.js as the ``Logic`` namespace in that file:

 .. code:: qml

     import "content/logic.js" as Logic

 The base state displays the new game screen when the application starts.
 In addition, we call the Component.onCompleted signal handler to initialize a new game:

 .. code:: qml

         Component.onCompleted: gameState = Logic.newGameState(canvas);

-In NewGameScreen.qml we use the ``onClicked`` signal handler to emit the ``startButtonClicked()`` signal when the players tap the New Game
+In NewGameScreen.qml we use the ``onClicked`` signal handler to emit the ``startButtonClicked()`` signal when the players tap the New Game button:
-button:

 .. code:: qml